 Basic Unit (BU): A basic unit includes all of your insurable wheat acreage in the county by share arrangement.
-Premiums are reduced 10 percent for a basic unit.
+Premium discounts apply.

 Optional Unit (OU): If a basic unit consists of two or more sections of land, and certain record keeping requirements are met, you may apply for optional units by section.
-The 10-percent premium discount will not apply.

 Enterprise Unit (EU): Generally, all the insured crop acreage in a county.
 Premium discounts apply.
 Whole Farm Unit (WU): Generally, all the insured crops in the county that are covered by the insurance plan.
 Premium discounts apply.
+Does not apply to Yield Protection Plan.